cinep10/cinep10.github.io/portfolio/ml-data-reliability/ml-ai-layer-Implementation.md

-좋습니다. 이번에는 진짜로 “그대로 복붙 1번”이면 끝나는 형태로 드립니다.

-👉 문제 원인이었던 것들 전부 제거했습니다:
-	•	id="..." 제거
-	•	불필요한 블록 속성 제거
-	•	GitHub Markdown 100% 호환 형태
-	•	코드블록 최소/정상 구조

-⸻

-아래 전체 그대로 복사 → GitHub에 붙여넣기 하시면 됩니다.

-⸻

-ML → AI Layer Implementation (Deep Dive)
+# ML → AI Layer Implementation (Deep Dive)

 Operational implementation of ML classification and AI interpretation on top of a data reliability pipeline

-⸻
+---

-1. Overview
+## 1. Overview

 This implementation is not about simply adding an ML model.

-It focuses on integrating ML and AI layers on top of a data reliability pipeline in an operationally stable and explainable structure.
+It focuses on integrating ML and AI layers on top of a data reliability pipeline in an **operationally stable and explainable structure**.

-The end-to-end flow is:
+The end-to-end flow is defined as:

 Pre-ML (Validation / Drift / Structural / Risk / Root Cause)
-    ↓
-ML Feature Layer
+→ ML Feature Layer
-    ↓
-ML Model / Prediction
+→ ML Model / Prediction
-    ↓
-AI Interpretation Layer
+→ AI Interpretation Layer

 Key principle:

-	•	ML performs state classification
+* ML performs **state classification**
-	•	AI performs interpretation and action generation
+* AI performs **interpretation and action generation**

 AI is not a decision-maker.
-It is an interpretation and operational layer.
+It is an **interpretation and operational layer**.

-⸻
+---

-2. Execution Flow
+## 2. Execution Flow

 The pipeline is executed in sequential stages: